Dale R. White

 Dale R. White (born c.
-1971) is a United States Air Force lieutenant general who has served as the military deputy to the assistant secretary of the Air Force for acquisition, technology and logistics since December 2023.
-He most recently served as the program executive officer for fighters and advanced aircraft.
+1971) is a United States Air Force general who has served as the direct reporting portfolio manager for Critical Major Weapon Systems Programs since 19 December 2025.
+He previously served as the military deputy to the assistant secretary of the Air Force for acquisition, technology and logistics from December 2023 to December 2025.
+Prior to that, he served as the program executive officer for fighters and advanced aircraft.

 In March 2023, White was nominated for promotion to major general.
 In April 2023, he was nominated for promotion to lieutenant general and appointment as the military deputy to the Assistant Secretary of the Air Force for Acquisition, Technology, and Logistics.